wildbear-info/Snake-Game/README.md

 # installation
-For install this game you most install pygame. for download and install pygame you can just type "pip install pygame"
+For install this game you most install pygame. for download and install pygame you can just type "pip install pygame" in CMD . if you are in linux type this in terminal .